mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_reference_page_template/index.md

 ## See also

-Include links to related reference pages and guides.
+Include links to reference pages and guides related to the current API.
 For more guidelines, see the [See also section](/en-US/docs/MDN/Writing_guidelines/Writing_style_guide#see_also_section) in the _Writing style guide_.

 - link1
 - link2